 A cranial CT scan can also be used to guide other procedures such as surgery or biopsy.

 The procedure is usually done in a hospital or outpatient imaging center.
 It should take only about 15 minutes to complete your scan.

-On the day of the procedure:

-- You must remove jewelry and other metal objects that can damage the scanner or interfere with the X-rays.
+On the day of the procedure, you must remove jewelry and other metal objects.
+They can damage the scanner and interfere with the X-rays.

-You may be asked to wear a hospital gown.

-- You will lie on a narrow table either face up or face down, depending on the reasons for your CT scan.
+You’ll probably be asked to change into a hospital gown.
+You’ll lie on a narrow table either face up or face down, depending on the reasons for your CT scan.

 The table will slowly slide so that your head is inside the scanner.
 You may be asked to hold your breath for a short period.
-The scanner’s X-ray beam will rotate around your head, creating a series of images of your head taken at different angles.
+The scanner’s X-ray beam will rotate around your head, creating a series of images of your head from different angles.
 The individual images are called slices.
 Stacking the slices creates three-dimensional images.

 Images can be seen immediately on a monitor.
 They will be stored for later viewing and printed.
 For your security, the CT scanner has a microphone and speakers for two-way communication with the scanner operator.

-Contrast dye helps highlight some areas better on the images.
-For example, it can highlight and emphasize blood vessels, intestines, or other areas.
+Contrast dye helps highlight some areas better on CT images.
+For example, it can highlight and emphasize blood vessels, intestines, and other areas.
 The dye is given through an intravenous line inserted into a vein of your arm or hand.